Azure/PyRIT/doc/code/architecture.md

 ## Orchestrators

-Orchestrators can be thought of as the brains of PyRIT.
-This is the code that's responsible for putting all the other pieces together.
+Orchestrators are responsible for putting all the other pieces together.

 This is the least defined component, because attacks can get *complicated*.
 They can be circular and modify prompts, support multiple conversation turns, upload documents to a storage account for later use, and do all sorts of other things.
 But orchestrators can make use of all the other components and orchestrate the attacks.